History of the Jews in the United Arab Emirates: After 2010

 In February 2019 and as part of the United Arab Emirates' national tolerance program, the Ministry of Tolerance officially recognized the UAE's local Jewish population and, according to Rabbi Marc Schneier, were in talks of establishing a proper synagogue, kosher foods and even a mikveh.

 Rabbi Michael Schudrich, the chief Rabbi of Poland, during a visit to Abu Dhabi said "There were Jews in Bahrain, Yemen, Egypt and across North Africa, but this corner they didn’t get to...the fact the newest Jewish community is in an Arab country is a tremendous statement."
 The Rabbi attended the Global Conference of Human Fraternity alongside Pope Francis in Abu Dhabi, he clarified “There is a wrong stereotype that we use that says different religions can’t speak to each other – that a Jew can’t talk to a Muslim”.
 According to the Rabbi, Pope Francis visit to the UAE depicts the presence of all religions coexisting together and confronting a stereotype.
 He said “I’m hopeful, naively perhaps, that this could be another step to break that.
 It is also helpful that it is in the UAE to break that stereotype.”

-2022 Study focused on Jews and Muslims in Dubai.
+A 2022 study focused on Jews and Muslims in Dubai.
 One of the conclusive outcomes of the study is a somewhat diminishing impact of the Israeli–Palestinian conflict on the Jewish–Muslim relations.
 In the study "a surfacing inclination towards embracing a joint Muslim–Jewish Middle Eastern identity was perceived".

+Since the signing of the Abraham Accords, the United Arab Emirates has hosted 200,000 Jewish tourists, with the local Jewish population estimated to be 10,000.
+The wedding of Rabbi Levi Duchman and Lea Hadad, held on the second anniversary of the Abraham Accords, became the largest Jewish event in UAE history.
+It brought together 1,500 guests, including senior Emirati officials and foreign ambassadors from more than 20 countries.

 Yemenite Jewish Community

-In August/September 2020 a Yemenite Rabbi reported to The New Arab that a program by the Emirati Government planned to transfer the last 100 Jews of Yemen (who are being harassed by Houthi fighters) was underway, and that 40 Jews have agreed.
+In August/September 2020 a Yemenite Rabbi reported to The New Arab that a program by the Emirati Government planned to transfer the last 100 Jews of Yemen was underway, and that 40 Jews have agreed.
 Martin Griffiths is currently governing over the Transfer.

 As of July 2021, the UAE has managed to reunite two Yemenite Families in Abu Dhabi, with the help of the CIA and the UAE's Chief Rabbi, Elie Abadie.